Suryansh579/Bank_Marketing_prediction/README.md

 EDA is not just a preliminary step — it’s the foundation of every successful data science project.
 Without understanding the data, modeling becomes a blind process.
 In this project, EDA was essential to understanding the marketing behavior of clients and identifying key features that influence whether they subscribe to a term deposit.

-1. Addressing Class Imbalance
+**1. Addressing Class Imbalance**
 Using value counts and pie charts, we observed a significant imbalance:
 Only ~11% of the customers responded with “yes”
 This insight led us to Use evaluation metrics beyond just accuracy (like F1-score, ROC-AUC).
 Consider sampling techniques during model training.

-2. Discovering Key Influential Features
+**2. Discovering Key Influential Features :**
-Through violin plots, boxplots, and correlation heatmaps, we found:
-Duration of contact strongly correlates with positive response.
+Through violin plots, boxplots, and correlation heatmaps, we found that Duration of contact strongly correlates with positive response.
 Clients contacted via cellular had a much higher subscription rate than those via telephone.
 Month, education, and previous campaign outcomes significantly impact the likelihood of success.

-3. Improving Data Quality
+**3. Improving Data Quality :**
 The pdays feature showed a high frequency of the value 999, indicating that many clients were never contacted before.
-This insight helped:
+This insight helped
 Engineer better features (e.g., binary flag for "contacted before").
 Prevent misleading model behavior due to outlier values.

-4. Visualizing Relationships
+**4. Visualizing Relationships :**
 Used heatmaps to analyze correlations among numerical variables.
 Applied violin plots and joint plots to explore relationships between categorical and numerical variables with the target variable (response).